Cudabone/CS550/1_p2p/README.md

 ./client ../cl3
 Exit all clients normally with command 3: Exit
 Else may have to end server with killall or ctrl-c

+# Tests / Output files
+test0.txt - Terminal output from running 3 clients, one server In client.c, must #define TESTING.
+Uncomment it. test(1-4).txt - Output files which calculates average response time for 1 to 4 clients.